 Education: Attended the University of Pretoria

-Born without fibulas in either leg, doctors amputated both legs below the knee at eleven months of age.
+Born without fibulas in either leg, doctors amputated both legs below the knee at 11 months of age.

 Nicknamed “Blade Runner” and “the fastest man on no legs” because of the carbon-fiber prosthetic blades he wears to run track.